Bachelor of Science in Nursing (BSN)

 The university affirmatively strives to provide educational opportunities and access to students with varied backgrounds.

-Prospective applicants must have completed high school mathematics.
-The College of Nursing recommends students complete a high school level biology and chemistry course.
+Prospective applicants must have completed high school mathematics, biology and chemistry courses.

 In addition, students must have achieved one of the following: